Zymbit-Docs/docs/content/bootware/zbcli/update-config/index.md

 ✔ Re-enter Wi-Fi passphrase · ********
        Wi-Fi configuration set
 ```

+**Configure wireless network automatically with a wpa supplicant conf file** New in 1.2.2. - Bootware/zboot contains a functional wpa_supplicant implementation.
+This option allows the user to point to a standard wpa_supplicant.conf file in userspace that will be imported into Bootware directly.
+Use this option if your setup requires certificate-based authentication, or other more complicated setups.

+**Configure hostname for post-update** New in 1.2.2. - A post-update process is included to change your hostname to the specified name.
+This will be done for every future update until cleared or changed.

+**Configure password for post-update** New in 1.2.2. - A post-update process is included to change the password for a specified user.
+This will be done for every future update until cleared or changed.

 **Save and exit**.
 The final step is Save all your configuration settings and exit.
 The settings will be used for future updates by executing the `zbcli update` command, or automatically during the rollback/recovery process.